tejasbubane/newsreader/README.md

 60 is for the news to be read every 60minutes.

+## Created By ##

+Tejas Bubane ( tejasbubane@gmail.com )

+Any suggestions/bugs feel free to mail me or tweet @tejas_bubane.

 ## Licence ##

     Covered under GNU-GPL v3.0.
     NO WARRANTY IS PROVIDED.

 More info at http://www.gnu.org/licenses/gpl.txt